 The Good Witch got her some very good genes.

-Not the extreme act of nature you think you see but actually an old stocking being whipped around in a pile of dirt and dust!
+Not the extreme act of nature you think, but actually an old stocking being whipped around in a pile of dirt and dust!

 ‘Follow the slightly Greenish-Yellowy Brick Road’ doesn’t have quite the same ring to it, wouldn’t you agree?